werthm/A2Geant4/README.md

 * generalized interface for input event-files
 * support for Pluto event-files
 * added tracked particles to metadata
+* added new class for generic and specific solid targets
+* support for target shifts (S. Wagner)

 ### 0.1.0
 * fixed bug related to compiler optimizations for Geant4 >= 10.3 (S. Gardner)